Cancellations for dispersive PDEs with random initial data: Introduction

 In Section~\ref{Sec::3}, we use the same formalism of decorated trees and words but for Wave equation.
 The random initial data is replaced by the solution of the parabolic heat equation given by \eqref{parabolic_solution}.
 This induces a different splitting of the wave propagator in Proposition \ref{covariance} with a derivative in time.
 At the level of the letters, it is encoded via a green edge (see \eqref{letter_type}).
 The map $\Pi$ given in \eqref{general_pi_2} has a slightly different definition.
 Then, one also rewrites the arborification in \eqref{arborification_Wave} inductively and also with a new coproduct in \eqref{arbo_new}.
 The main result is Theorem \ref{main_theorem_Wave}, a variant of the previous theorem adapted to the wave context.
-Then, we finish the section with computations involving integration by parts identities for making some cancellation on the words appear.
+Then, we finish the section with Proposition \ref{example_computation_2} which computes the main cancellation of \cite{BDNY24}.
+These computations involve integration by parts identities for making some cancellation on the words appear.
 What remains is either small or removed by some renormalisation.